LydiaPeabody/job-description-gender-analysis/README.md

 * Finance - some evidence says finance is now a mixed industry, with no gender holding over 60% of the roles.
 If this is so, it should provide an interesting counterpoint to data, as both areas require similar mathematical and technical skill development.

 ## Next Steps:
+I'm excited to have an initial look at the data.
+Figure out what's there, what's missing, and what needs some processing to pull out.
-Data cleaning and exploratory data analysis Development of specific research questions and directions Probably additional web scraping to allow analysis of JDs across variying locations
+* Data cleaning and exploratory data analysis
+* Development of specific research questions and directions
+* Probably additional web scraping to allow analysis of JDs across variying locations